 Imaging is used to rule out any compressive etiology of the spinal cord like tumor, infection, or intervertebral disc herniation.
-It is important to communicate the neurological findings to your radiologist so that the proper location(s) of relevance are imaged.
+It is important to communicate the neurological findings to your radiologist so that the proper location(s) of relevance is imaged.

 - Quadriplegic patients should have at least the C-Spine imaged.
-Entire spine imaging (including the conus) may also be appropriate especially if the patient has known cancer. - Paraplegic patients (if there are no symptoms in the arms) should have thoracic and lumbosacral spine imaged. - A discussion with the radiologist is important to image the proper level, and to expedite the imaging so that treatments can be provided efficiently and quickly. - It is also important to notify a spine surgeon that your patient may have a myelopathy that will need surgical decompression, and when their spine imaging will be completed.
+Entire spine imaging (including the conus) may also be appropriate especially if the patient has known cancer. - Paraplegic patients (if there are no symptoms in the arms) should have thoracic and lumbosacral spine imaged. - A discussion with the radiologist is important to image the proper level, and to expedite the imaging so that treatments can be provided efficiently. - It is important to notify the surgeon early when evaluating a patient with myelopathy, so that they are aware of timing of spine imaging and the potential need for surgical decompression.